|Claude Shannon - Information Theory And More|

 Interestingly he also felt a need to give the idea a wider audience and wrote a more approachable article called "Automatic Chess Player" in a 1950s copy of Scientific American, which was reprinted in The World of Mathematics Vol 4.

 He even built a relay controlled mouse, called Theseus after the legendary king of Athens who escaped the labyrinth of the Minotaur, that could run a maze and learn by storing the maze pattern as relay states.
-You may remember the micro mouse competitions where contestants had to build a micro-processor controlled mouse that would beat all others at running a maze.
+You may know of the MicroMouse competitions where contestants had to build a micro-processor controlled mouse that would beat all others at learning to navigate a maze and then running that maze.
 Well Shannon did it first using relays!

 Theseus in action